 Veronica and I think we should make the most of these adjustments, that’s why we started GypsyNester.com, to celebrate life after kids.
 Most of the changes were easily anticipated but as always, some things are unforeseen.

 Over the past few years, we have had to relearn how to shop and cook for just the two of us.
 That fell into the unexpected for me.
 I don’t know why, but it was not something that I thought of before the clearing out of the nest.

-Throughout our three decades of marriage I have been the primary cook in the house.
-The kids call me at least once a week to ask things like “how long do you cook a chicken?” or “what’s in that stroganoff you make?” or ” what was that stuff you made that one time that was so good?”
+Throughout our over three decades of marriage I have been the primary cook in the house.
+One of the kids calls me about once a week to ask things like “how long do you cook a chicken?” or “what’s in that stroganoff you make?” or ” what was that stuff you made that one time that was so good?”
 About two hours, cream of mushroom soup and carbonara.

 I like to eat, so early in life I figured out how to cook the things that I wanted to consume.
 A natural offshoot of cooking is shopping, so I learned to do that too.
 I’m such a hunter-gatherer.
 With three kids, I had to be!